A Women’s Guide for Picking Shoes for a Trip

 I’ve had pretty basic flip flops like these from Old Navy for most of my travel years.
 There’s no need to be fancy with these, as I usually even wind up buying a new pair during most trips if my current ones have worn through or if I leave them somewhere (oops).

 If I were to step it up, I’d probably get a flip flop like the Teva Olowahu, which are more durable and likely last longer than anything else.
-In the past, I’ve also had the Rainbow Sandals Women’s Single Layer Premier Leather, which are a strong flip flop-style sandal that you virtually cannot wear through.
+In the past, I’ve also had the Premier Leather Sandals from Rainbow, which are a strong flip flop-style sandal that you virtually cannot wear through.

 The only thing with these is that I didn’t want to wear them in the shower.